About Studio West

 I’m a firm believer in working hard, maintaining a sense of humour and possessing a go-getting approach.
 Studio West is going places; we have a lot to show the world of education and I am determined to make that happen.

 I occasionally find time to relax!
 I like to walk my Jack Russell, Ollie, who is a little rescue dog and quite the school mascot.
 I like to paint and am currently working on a watercolour of Ollie.
 I am passionate about Art and my thirst for knowledge is never quenched.
 I still teach and I share my passion everyday with my students.

-Mr R Smith, Co-opted Governor
+Mr R Smith, Vice Chair

 Ross Smith is Director of Policy at the North East England Chamber of Commerce.
 He is responsible for the Chamber'’'s relationship with its 3,000 members in business around North East England, along with overseeing the Chamber's policy and campaign work, local representation, and other member services.